yopem/feed/README.md

 An open-source, self-hosted alternative to Feedly.
 A modern RSS feed reader that brings all your favorite content into one beautiful, distraction-free interface.
-Subscribe to RSS feeds, follow Reddit communities, and organize your reading experience with powerful tagging and tracking features.
+Subscribe to RSS feeds, follow Reddit communities, track Google News topics, and organize your reading experience with powerful tagging and tracking features.

 ## Features